 If you lost your baby teeth much earlier than your adult teeth grew in, chances are you need braces.

 You Have Crooked or Overlapped Teeth

 Crooked and overlapped teeth can have a negative impact on your physical appearance.
 More importantly, however, this type of misalignment can make it difficult to brush and floss your teeth effectively.

 Straighter teeth are much easier to clean.
-As a result, patients who undergo orthodontic treatment have a reduced risk for tooth decay and gum disease.
+As a result, patients who undergo orthodontic treatment have a reduced risk of tooth decay and gum disease.

 Gaps or spaces can be caused by a number of conditions, including tooth loss, periodontal disease, shifting, and more.
 If you have gaps in your smile, it can impair normal chewing function.
 If this is the case, your oral health can be improved with orthodontics.